 It protects your shoulder, hip, and knee joints.
-When you lift, keep your back straight, your feet wide apart, and bend at your knees and hips, not your waist.
+When you lift, keep your back straight and your feet wide apart.
+Bend at your knees and hips, not your waist.

-When you're in a chair, rest your feet flat on the floor and keep your knees and hips bent at a 90-degree angle.
+When you’re in a chair, rest your feet flat on the floor.
+Keep your knees and hips bent at a 90-degree angle.
 Sit upright and lift your chest.

 Omega-3 fatty acids.
-Studies show they can help reduce the inflammation that comes with RA.
+Studies show they can help lower the inflammation that comes with RA.
 Some good sources are fatty fish like salmon, herring, tuna, and sardines.
-You can also try fish oil supplements, but ask your doctor first.
+You can also try fish supplements, but ask your doctor fist.